Trillium reliquum

-On April 4, 1988, it was officially listed as an endangered species.
+Effective May 4, 1988, Trillium reliquum received protection as a federally listed endangered species under the Endangered Species Act of 1973.
 The common name varies by location.
 It grows in undisturbed hardwood forests that sometimes include mature pines and that are free of understory plants such as bushes and vines.
 It likes moist, well-drained soils along the banks of streams and small stream floodplains, mixed with other wildflowers and forest debris.

 Trillium reliquum was first collected near Augusta in 1901 but was not described as a new species until 1975.
-In February 2010, hikers found the plant at the Lake Jackson Mounds Archaeological State Park in the Florida Panhandle.
-The US Fish and Wildlife Service is surveying the plants.
-February 23rd 2021 a local mountain biker in Cordova Alabama found the endangered species for the first time ever documented in Walker County Alabama.